 There’s nothing worse than seeing a bunch of limp greens in your fridge after a busy week when you didn’t have time to cook.
 It can be kind of heartbreaking.

 You had good intentions.
-You actually went out and bought a bag of spinach.
-But instead of making beautiful leafy salads like you planned, it just sat in your fridge, forgotten.
-RIP spinach.
+You actually went out and bought spinach or kale.
+Or arugula.
+Or maybe even Swiss chard.
+But instead of making beautiful leafy salads as you planned, or that awesome frittata, or tossing it into a smoothie all week or your soup, none of that happened.
+It just sat in your fridge, forgotten.

-Just because your leaves go bad sometimes doesn’t mean you should stop buying them, though.
-One of the biggest issues people have with grocery shopping is being afraid they won’t use up the produce before it spoils.
+Just because greens go bad sometimes doesn’t mean you should stop buying them, though.
+One of the most common fears that stops people from grocery shopping for fresh fruits and veggies is that they won’t use up the produce before it spoils.

 It does take some trial and error, but today I’m going to tell you how to use greens (spinach, kale, arugula, etc) in just about everything.